 Just as branches swaying at different frequencies can dissipate energy, tree trunks swaying at different frequencies in a forest can dampen each others’ swaying as they bump into each other.
 These collisions can diffuse up to a 1/3 of the wind’s energy.
 We can expect a stand of trees to move less than a single tree, and a forest to move less than a stand of trees.

 Now we’re going to be deciduous trees.
 Trees with broad leaves that fall off in preparation for winter.

 Hold your arms up like a field goal.

-Deciduous trees have branching trunks that go up and run into each other, much like a forest of conifers.
-By spreading their canopy out, deciduous trees are somewhat better at dissipating the winds energy than conifers.
+Deciduous trees have branching trunks that run into each other, much like a forest of conifers.
+By spreading their canopy out, deciduous trees are somewhat better at dissipating the wind’s energy than conifers.

 Practice three levels of the Beaufort scale together.